-The 1997 Tour is the 37th Tour of local buildings presented by the Society.
-More than 100 structures exhibited since 1961 have been examined carefully and much useful architectural information has been gained.
-Some of this study has been conducted under the direction of professional architectural historians as Daniel MC.
+The 2001 Tour was the 41st Tour of local buildings presented by the Society.
+More than 100 structures exhibited since 1961 have been examined carefully and useful architectural information has been gained.
+Some of this study has been conducted under the direction of professional architectural historians, Daniel M.C.
 Hopping, John R. Stevens and John Waite.
-In addition, much can be conjectured by evaluating architectural concepts, construction techniques, and decorative details of the houses already studied and applying these criteria to the examination of other houses.
-Careful historic investigation of one house, as the study into the origins of the Van Nostrand-Starkins house by genealogist Rosalie Fellowes Bailey, has revealed data concerning the histories of other houses.
+Much can be conjectured by evaluating architectural concepts, construction techniques, and decorative details of the houses already studied and applying these criteria to the examination of other houses.
+Prudent historic investigation of one house, as the study into the origins of the Van Nostrand-Starkins house by genealogist Rosalie Fellowes Bailey, has revealed data concerning the histories of other houses.
 Careful review of the early newspapers, i.e., The Roslyn Plain Dealer, published 1851-52, and The Roslyn Tablet, 1876-1877, has disclosed much detailed information concerning individual local buildings.
-In addition, a letter written to Mrs. Eliza Seaman Leggett in 1851 by Bishop Benjamin Treadwell Onderdonk, describing his boyhood in Roslyn during the late 18th and early 19th centuries, has been most useful in identifying structures standing at that time.
-Eliza Seaman Leggett, in her turn, wrote a notebook of her own, in the 1880s, for her granddaughter.
-Ellarose A. Randall.
+A letter written to Mrs. Eliza Seaman Leggett in 1851 by Bishop Benjamin Treadwell Onderdonk, describing his boyhood in Roslyn during the late 18th and early 19th centuries, has been useful in identifying structures standing at that time.
+Eliza Seaman Leggett, in her turn, wrote a notebook of her own, in the 1880s, for her granddaughter, Ellarose A. Randall.
 In a similar manner a letter written by Francis Skillman to the Roslyn News (ca., 1895) describes the history of many houses standing in Roslyn during the period 1829-1879.
 Skillman also prepared a holographic map to illustrate the location of buildings described in this letter.
-In general, each building or house is exhibited for two consecutive years with the result that approximately half the buildings on each tour are being shown for the second time.
-One of the benefits of this system is that data brought to light after the first showing may be included in the description of the second showing.
+Each building or house is exhibited for two consecutive years with the result that approximately half the buildings on each tour are being shown for the second time.
+One of the benefits of this system is that data brought to light after the first showing may be inserted in the description of the second showing.